 ABOUT MICHAEL TICE

-Michael Tice received a BFA from the University of South Carolina, a two-month fellowship to the MacDowell Colony in Peterborough, New Hampshire, an Artist’s Fellowship from the S.C.
-Arts Commission, and has done graduate work at the University of North Carolina-Chapel Hill, and at New York University.
-He lived and worked in New York for 35 years, and now resides in Carrboro, NC.
+Tice received a BFA from the University of South Carolina, a fellowship to the MacDowell Colony in Peterborough, New Hampshire, a Fellowship from the SC Arts Commission, and has done graduate work at the University of North Carolina-Chapel Hill, and at New York University.
+He lived and worked in New York City for 35 years, and now resides in Carrboro, NC.